M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 \subsection{End-of-life \& Planetary Protection}

 ESA missions are required to abide by planetary protection standards.
 M$^5$ would be classed as a Category III mission by the relevant planetary protection standard \citep{ecss_planet}.
 Therefore, this mission will inventorise and retain samples of organic materials used in the spacecraft, comply with bioburden requirements, and assemble the spacecraft in a cleanroom of ISO class 8 or above.
+The mission is also required to have an impact probability $\leq 1\times10^{-4}$ for 50 years after launch to comply with the COSPAR planetary protection policy \citep{kminek2015cospar}.
+We compare our orbit parameters with \citet{SUCHANTKE2020} and conclude that there is a negligible probability of de-orbiting within 50 years.